Mikecraft1224/Messenger/README.md

 ---
 ### Features:
 - create an account and login
-- pre-created user "Admin" with access to complete reset
+- pre-created user "Admin" with access to complete reset, the password is 1ks1#+5a8 and is just for
+  testing purposes
 - store only the passwords hash
 - not even the Admin can read messages, due to them stored anonimously,
   at the time just possible with trial and error when trying all PrivateKeys